BloomTech-Labs/kondoboard-backend/README.md

 ````

 ##### 404 (Bad Request)
-> Will receive a 404 response if no users are in the database.
+> Will receive a 404 response if no users that match
 ```javascript
 {
   "message": "Unable to login"